microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 6. Additional data files (of the same type--interleaved or separate) can be added with the button below.

-7. Click the button to the right of the input blank for data to select the data file for the analysis.
+7. Click the button to the right of the input blank to select the data file for the analysis.
 (If there are separate files, there will be two input blanks.)
 A box called 'Select a File' will open to allow the user to find the desired file(s) from previously run